-However, please note that as a holiday club we are not experts in the science behind COVID-19.
+Please note, as a holiday club provider we are not experts in the science behind COVID-19.
 Our risk assessment relates to whether we are able to follow the guidance from the Government.
 In terms of the risk the virus presents to coaches and children who attend, I believe it is for the Government to make a decision.
 I would ask parents to bear this in mind when considering whether you wish to send your child to the programme.
+You may also wish to take a look at our T&C before booking.

 Children will be based in their group bubbles and we will do everything we can to maintain these.